-I recently wrote this article on LinkedIn and wanted to share some of the thoughts with you
+I recently wrote this article about "Why you should smile more at work?" on LinkedIn and wanted to share some of the thoughts with you

 Ask yourself these questions:

 - When was the last time you really smiled at work?

 - When was the last time you arrived at work smiling?

 - When was the last time you left work smiling?

 - Are you smiling on the inside enough?